 The wood-frame farmhouses that we associate with Norman Rockwell’s America were built from the 1850s through the 1930s.
 After the War, the style favored one-story brick ranches.
 Second homes in the country ran toward either log cabins or glassed-up post-and-beamers.

-Within this group, country buyers will find everything from a barely standing wreck to a newly painted pageant hopeful.
+Within this group, rural land buyers will find everything from a barely standing wreck to a newly painted pageant hopeful.

 In between, you’ll visit: The Project, which you marry till death frees you from the next task, which is never even close to last on the list; The DIY Divorce Fixer-Upper, in which a hostile break-up occurs sooner or later depending on how much work you schedule for the two of you to do together; and, finally, the Goldilocks, which gives you just enough excuse to buy $20,000 worth of tools and only enough projects to hammer your thumb once.